 - Acid-base titration : Although older, this technique remains useful for determining picric acid concentrations based on its reaction with a strong base.

-Picric acid analyses must be performed in accordance with international standards, such as ISO 17025, which guarantees laboratory competence.
-These standards ensure the reliability of results and their compliance with current regulations.
+Picric acid analyses must be performed in accordance with international standards, such as ISO 17025, which guarantees the competence of laboratories.
+These standards ensure the reliability of the results and their compliance with applicable regulations.

-In clinical biochemistry, for example, analyzing creatinine in blood using picric acid requires analytical rigor to avoid errors that could impact medical decisions.
-In industry, compliance with standards is crucial to ensure the safety of products and processes.
+In clinical biochemistry, for example, analyzing blood creatinine using picric acid requires rigorous analysis to avoid errors that could impact medical decisions.
+In industry, adherence to standards is crucial to ensuring product and process safety.

 4. Risks associated with the use of picric acid